EU and Overseas Nurse Recruitment campaigns from 2015 – ongoing

-RPH is a member of Cambridge University Health Partners, a partnership between one of the world’s leading Universities and three NHS Foundation Trusts.
-CUHP delivers world-class excellence in healthcare, research, clinical education and improves the health of people across Cambridgeshire and the wider regions.
+Royal Papworth Hospital is a member of Cambridge University Health Partners (CUHP), a partnership between one of the world’s leading universities and three NHS Foundation Trusts.
+CUHP delivers world-class excellence in healthcare, research, and clinical education.

 Location and cost of living

 In 2019, the Trust moved to a new, state-of-the-art building on the Cambridge Biomedical Campus, the largest centre of medical research and health science in Europe.
 Just a 10-minute drive from the beautiful historic centre of Cambridge, the hospital is served by good public transport links, with buses running regularly between the site, the city centre, and surrounding towns and villages.

 Renowned for its universities and architecture, some of which dates back to the Iron Age, the city of Cambridge itself is a vibrant cultural hub that’s home to a large student population and attracts thousands of tourists every year.
 Full of museums, art galleries, independent shops and restaurants, and with a pleasant canal running through its centre, Cambridge is one of the most popular places to live in Britain.
 A large train station in the city centre means there’s easy access to other nearby cities, too, including London and its airports.

 Further afield, throughout the county of Cambridgeshire, you’ll find numerous market towns and villages with thriving communities that make them ideal for getting involved in local life and putting down some roots.
 The county is also home to a wide range of excellent schools, making it a great place for young families to base themselves.